Can a Group B Strep positive (GBS+) mom use placenta capsules? In short, it depends on the type of preparation method used.

 I am trained to prepare placenta in capsule form using a Traditional Chinese Medicine (TCM) method that is on file with the FDA; a method that addresses the issue of bacterial pathogens.
 I have safely prepared placenta capsules for Group B Strep (GBS+) positive moms since 2011.

-The TCM method has been used for postpartum healing as far back as 600 AD to establish homeostasis in a new mother.
-This method is in accordance with USDA standards for raw meat preparation and involves a heating portion.
+TCM method has been used for postpartum healing as far back as 600 AD to establish homeostasis in a new mother.
+This method is in accordance with USDA standards for raw meat preparation and involves heating.

-I have served GBS+ moms since 2011 with good results and my service has been provided to going on 400 mothers through Vermont.
-The health and well-being of a new mother and her new baby is of utmost concern.
+I have served GBS+ moms since 2011 with good results and my service has been provided to 500+ mothers in Vermont and NH.
+The health and well-being of a new mother and baby is of utmost concern.

 Recent CDC Case